codeforester/base/README.md

 To turn on Base upon login, add this to your `.bash_profile`:

+    export BASE_HOME=/path/to/base
     source "$BASE_HOME/base_init.sh"

 after making sure you have the base repo checked out under `$BASE_HOME` directory.

 If you don't want to change your `.bash_profile` at all, you can still turn Base on and off as needed.
+First, make sure BASE_HOME is set appropriately, ideally in your `.bash_profile`.

-To turn it on:
+Run this command to turn Base on:

     source "$BASE_HOME/base_init.sh"

-To turn it off:
+Run this command to turn Base off:

     base_deactivate